See also Do I Need a Permit?

 How do I get a permit?

 It’s easy.
-Just fill out the correct application form and submit it to the Department of Planning and Development along with any required drawings.
+Just fill out the correct application form in our office or use our new online “Access Kettering” permitting program and submit it to the Department of Planning and Development along with any required drawings.
 Simple permits for those such as for a water heater or furnace replacement do not require any drawings.
 Applications and drawings are reviewed for completeness and conformance with codes.
 Applicants will be notified if any revisions are required.
 Questions?
 Call the Planning and Development Office at 937-296-2441.

 Which projects require a permit?

 Any project that requires inspection for compliance with a zoning or building code requires a permit.
 For a detailed list of projects that require permits and those that don’t go to:

 How long does it take to receive a permit?

 Simple permits that do not require drawing review are usually issued within a few days.
 Simple projects with few drawings that require minimal review are usually issued within two weeks, depending on the volume of applications.
 Larger, more complex projects involving review by multiple departments may take several weeks.

 How and when do I pay for a permit?

 The fees are outlined in the fee schedule and are due when the permit is issued, not when you make application.
 You may pay by cash, check, Visa or MasterCard.